US faces tough choices as it weighs next moves on Venezuela

 “It’s very complicated,” Bolton said.
 “We’re working really around the clock to do what we can to strengthen the new government.”

-Marczak said the U.S. could provide security assistance to help protect the new government, but there is no support for U.S. allies in the region for a military intervention.
+Marczak said the U.S. could provide security assistance to help protect the new government, but there is no support among U.S. allies in the region for a military intervention.

-“I think what would backfire is if the U.S. unilaterally attempted to assert influence over the outcome of the situation because that would allow Maduro to pigeonhole opposition supporters as being aligned with the U.S.,” Marczak said.
+“I think that would backfire if the U.S. unilaterally attempted to assert influence over the outcome of the situation because that would allow Maduro to pigeonhole opposition supporters as being aligned with the U.S.,” Marczak said.

-Moises Rendon, associate director of the Americas program at the Center for Strategic and International Studies, said he sees no indication that the Trump administration is considering military intervention.
-Maduro has ordered U.S. diplomats to leave the country but the U.S. has refused, saying it only recognizes the authority of Guaido, who has urged foreign diplomats to stay.
+Moises Rendon, associate director of the Americas program at the Center for Strategic and International Studies, said he sees no indication the Trump administration is considering military intervention.
+Maduro has ordered U.S. diplomats to leave the country.
+The U.S. has refused, saying it only recognizes the authority of Guaido, who urged diplomats to stay.
+On Thursday, the State Department ordered non-essential diplomats and staff at the U.S. Embassy in Caracas to leave the country, but said the embassy would remain open.

-Rendon says the U.S. might be compelled to act if American diplomats in Caracas are endangered, but doubts there would be a military response otherwise.
+Rendon said the U.S. might be compelled to act if American diplomats in Caracas are in danger, but doubted there would otherwise be a military response.
 “I think this is only rhetoric,” he said.

 Associated Press writers Maria Danilova and Robert Burns in Washington contributed to this report.